IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/7-source-to-image.md

 <kbd><img src="images/lab-7-step-8.jpg" /></kbd>

-Note that at this point the pods is not running yet as indicated by 'Rolling deployment is running ...'.
-After you've waited another minute, the pod will be ready the the grey circle will turn blue.
+Note that at this point the pod is not running yet as indicated by 'Rolling deployment is running ...'.
+After you've waited another minute, the pod will be ready and the grey circle will turn blue.

-### Step 9
+### Step 8

 In the last step the route has to be created as in the previous labs.